Indianapolis Water Quality at a Glance

 • Supply reliability: Multiple sources ensure water availability during drought conditions or when one source faces challenges

-• Seasonal optimization: Surface water (White River and Fall Creek) and groundwater sources can be blended differently based on seasonal conditions
+• Seasonal optimization: Surface water (White River, Geist and Eagle Creek Reservoirs) and groundwater sources can be blended differently based on seasonal conditions

 • Quality management: Groundwater typically requires less treatment than surface water, improving overall system efficiency